• Return to the Home Page.

 CANCELLATION POLICY

 Because making an appointment means the time will be held for you, it is necessary to have a system for clients to be fair to each other and to Dr. Berger in utilizing the session hours.
-The cancellation policy for the first session would be the full fee for the session once you make the appointment.
+The cancellation policy for the first session would be the full fee for the session once you make the appointment either by phone or by receipt of a confirmation e-mail from Dr. Berger.
 Cancellation for ongoing therapy is requested 72 hours in advance of your appointment.
 Please note that rescheduling is also regarded as a cancellation.
 If you were to cancel or reschedule within the specified time, the full-fee for the scheduled session would be requested, payable within one week of the missed session by bank transfer, PayPal, or cash-post (genkin kakitome) from the post office, regardless of the reason for the cancellation.
+In addition, all appointments are confirmed times, there are no provisional or tentative appointments unless noted otherwise in writing.
 Your understanding and cooperation in this regard is greatly appreciated.

 As e-mails may be delayed or not go through, please be sure to confirm any e-mail cancellation by phone message if you are near the 72 hours prior to your appointment or if you do not receive a prompt reply.
 In addition, session appointments are mutually understood to imply a need for care, i.e. it would not be an appropriate use of the session appointments for the purpose of contemplating a need for care with a plan to cancel the session before the 72-hr deadline if no need is then considered.